 Making a storm damage claim can be complex and it is possible (and oftentimes too common) that you will face resistance from your insurance company.
 Your insurance policy requires you comply with certain conditions and duties in order to receive payment for your damages.
 This includes providing your insurance company prompt notice of the loss.

-If you have questions about the insurance claim process, questions about the terms of your insurance policy, or questions about whether you are being treated fairly and paid fully, it is time to speak to a lawyer at Murray + Murray.
+If you have questions about the insurance claim process, questions about the terms of your insurance policy, or questions about whether you are being treated fairly and paid fully, it is time to speak to a lawyer at Murray Law Group.
 There is no charge and no obligation.

-At Murray + Murray, our proven property insurance law attorneys understand- the challenges insureds face in the aftermath of a catastrophe like Hurricane Michael.
+At Murray Law Group, our proven property insurance law attorneys understand- the challenges insureds face in the aftermath of a catastrophe like Hurricane Michael.
 We have helped thousands of Florida Insureds with their hurricane claims and other property losses.
 Murray & Murray is committed to helping our clients recover all insurance benefits owed to them.
 Consultations are always free.